Mayron/MayronObjects/README.md

 -- can be imported using lib:Import("MyEngine.ComponentsPackage.IComponent");
 ComponentsPackage:CreateInterface("IComponent", {
-    -- this function must be implemented by the class with no definition for parameters or return values Update = "function";
+    Update = "function";

-    -- this function must be implemented by the class and must accept 1 parameter of type "boolean" SetEnabled = {type = "function"; params = "boolean" };
+    SetEnabled = {type = "function"; params = "boolean" };

-    -- this function must be implemented by the class and must return 1 value value of type boolean IsEnabled = {type = "function"; returns = "boolean"};
+    IsEnabled = {type = "function"; returns = "boolean"};

-    -- The constructor that defined 3 parameters (only IEventHandler is required):
-    -- a table, an IEventHandler interface object, and a Frame widget __Construct = {type = "function", params = {"?table", "IEventHandler", "?Frame"}}
+    __Construct = {type = "function", params = {"?table", "IEventHandler", "?Frame"}}
 });